Skip to main content

 Frequently asked questions

+Bank of Hawaii does not publish a dedicated estate-services portal or downloadable death-claim forms for consumers.
 Call Bank of Hawaii at 808-643-3888 or toll-free 1-888-643-3888 (specialists available 7am-7pm HST, 7 days a week) or visit a local branch.
-You can schedule an appointment at a branch through boh.com.
-Have the death certificate and your government-issued ID ready.
-Bank of Hawaii provides a "Steps After Losing a Loved One" guide and a downloadable "When a Loved One Passes" checklist on their website.
+You can schedule a branch appointment at https://www.boh.com/bank-by-appointment.
+Have a certified death certificate and your government-issued ID ready.
+Bank of Hawaii publishes a "Steps After Losing a Loved One" guide at https://www.boh.com/blog/steps-after-losing-a-loved-one and a downloadable "When a Loved One Passes" checklist; the actual distribution and claim forms are provided by a banker once the account is reviewed in person.

 Bank of Hawaii's Customer Service (Death Notification) can be reached by phone at 1-888-643-3888 for questions throughout the claims process.